 Fortunately, the stock market crashed and investors pulled their money.
 A decade or so later, residents began to imagine another use for the land.
 In 1970, Congress established the Sleeping Bear Dunes National Lakeshore with the intention of preserving Michigan’s outstanding natural features.
 Eventually, more of Michigan’s dunes became protected with the passage of the Sand Dune Protection and Management Act in 1976.
 Today, the state of Michigan along the entire expanse of Lake Michigan has several designated state parks where the dunes and water can be accessed by the public.

-One morning, I left the RV and drove to Empire Bluff, located within Sleeping Bear Dunes National Lakeshore.
-The hike to the bluff is a mere .75 miles but it is a steady incline all the way.
+One morning, I hiked to Empire Bluff, located within Sleeping Bear Dunes National Lakeshore – a mere .75 miles but a steady incline all the way.
 Soon, I was rewarded for the effort as I stood alone on top of the bluff gazing over Lake Michigan.
 Between me and the shoreline was a 450-foot nearly vertical drop.
 The Great Lake was breathtaking in the silence of the sandy ecosystem.
 I had a 180-degree view of Lake Michigan’s sparkling clear blue water gently disturbed by a slight breeze – to the left and to the right as far as my eyes could see were magnificent dunes and nothing else.
 I wandered around the sand and interrupted my views of the water to examine the wildflowers and grasses – a brilliant show of resilience in a stark environment.
 Such are the dunes, a wilderness of sand created by wind.
 Nature’s brilliance!

 As I stood on the bluff looking at the endless horizon of Lake Michigan, I felt so lucky to be in an amazingly beautiful and unique place, like I have in so many others places Vivian and I have traveled to.
 Enjoy these photos from our time on ‘The Third Coast”.